ghgemmer/yotagrabber/README.md

 The previously existing vehicles.py was also updated to fix an issue where it was not getting all the inventory for a given model, to make it more robust with retries and communication errors, and to optionally allow searching for all vehicles within a specified distance from a specified zip code for a given model.
+When searching with a specified zipcode you are limited to finding at most 10,000 vehicles for a given model where as with no specified zipcode you can find at least 40,000 vehicles for a given model.
 Also added a dealers.py program that can generate the dealers.csv file that is used to lookup the dealer Id to dealer state that vehicles.py uses.